How to Spot Hail Damage on Your Roof

 What hail damage actually looks like

 When we get up on a roof after a storm, we're not looking for giant holes.
 Most hail damage is subtle.
 The shingles might feel soft in spots where the impact bruised the material underneath.
 You'll see little dark circles where the protective granules got knocked off.
-Sometimes the edges of shingles are cracked or lifted -stuff you'd never notice from your driveway.
+Sometimes the edges of shingles are cracked or lifted, stuff you'd never notice from your driveway.

 - Dark spots or bare patches on shingles (granule loss)